 Do you have small hands?
 Then you might have encountered some difficulties in using a traditional full-size keyboard, resulting in slow and less-than-accurate typing.
 Therefore, to solve this problem you should consider getting a keyboard with a smaller form factor to improve your typing speed and accuracy.
 Below, we have curated a review of the 10 best mechanical keyboards for small hands.

 As you might imagine, mechanical computer keyboards for small hands are more compact than traditional full-sized keyboards.
-They are usually Tenkeyless and are without a number pad when compared to their full-sized counterparts, making it easier for smaller fingers to reach out to the upper rows.
+They usually have a Tenkeyless or 60% form factor and are without a number pad when compared to their full-sized counterparts, making it easier for smaller fingers to reach out to the upper rows.

 And because mechanical keyboards for small hands are compact in design, they are also ideal for people who are always on the go.